So it's become apparent that there's something wrong with modern morality.

 Now the people who are talking about this are rising in number.

-And this pattern isn't an isolated pattern, it really merges with yet another pattern, a pattern that ultimately attacks our civilization.
+It really merges with yet another pattern, a pattern that ultimately attacks our civilization.

-And this pattern is woke identity politics, and woke identity politics sprang out from neo-Marxism in the following sense that we are talking about people who view history in terms of the clash of different groups and that alone and reduce everything, absolutely everything, to relationships between these groups.
+And woke identity politics sprang out from neo-Marxism in the following sense, that we are talking about people who view history in terms of the clash of different groups and that alone and reduce everything, absolutely everything, to relationships between these groups.

-So what they're doing is they are dividing the population into several groups and they're ranking these groups according to the intersectional oppressor versus oppressed hierarchy.
+So what they're doing is they are dividing the population into several groups, and they're ranking these groups according to the intersectional oppressor versus oppressed hierarchy.

 That's the majority of the blame allocation for the establishment.